Phoenix to the Grand Canyon Road Trip

-As you drive from Flagstaff to the Grand Canyon, the soil turns red, hinting at what’s to come.
+As you drive from Flagstaff to Grand Canyon National Park, the soil turns red, hinting at what’s to come.
 Read on to start building the best Southwest road-trip itinerary ever.

 Get to know the cosmopolitan side of Arizona in Phoenix where there is an activity for every interest.
 Here are the top seven things to do.